 - Other electronics can be recycled as well, like Christmas tree lights, or vacuums, or basically anything with a plug.

 (608)246-4532 if you live east of S. Park Street (and that includes the isthmus) or

 (608)266-4681 if you live west of S. Park (and that includes the area around Camp Randall).

-You can email us.
+And you can email us.

 Because so many people are moving into new apartments, the demand for used furniture and other household items will be very high.
 That makes this a great time to list items you no longer use on the Madison Stuff Exchange.

 Residents of Madison and Dane County can register to use the site at no charge.
 Items can be given away or offered for sale.
 There is a maximum sale price of $99 for any item and businesses may not use the site to sell their products or services.
 Residents looking for items can also register and post their wanted list on line.